RobertAKARobin/post_cracking_code/readme.md

 2. Everyone else.

 I started learning code because I was too shy to sell things in-person or over the phone.
-Instead of just sucking it up, I thought selling things online would let me avoid interacting with real people, and I was too cheap and stubborn to pay someone to make a website for me.
+Instead of sucking it up, I thought selling things online would let me avoid interacting with real people, and I was too cheap and stubborn to pay someone to make a website for me.

 Coding boot camp students might be motivated by having a business idea, or wanting to make more to support their families, or liking to build stuff.
-But these aren't really what code is meant for.
+But these aren't the challenges code is meant to solve.

 **Programming is creating small shortcuts**.
 You have something that's slow or unpleasant to use -- a bloated Excel spreadsheet, a repetitive task, an uncomfortable interaction -- and you do just enough to solve that very specific problem.

+Programmers are notorious for being "lazy": when faced with something inefficient or annoying, they work extremely hard to avoid having to deal with it.
+Without this kind of stimulus, learning code on your own is almost impossible.

 ### Coding books are boring

-Programmers are notorious for being "lazy": when faced with something inefficient or annoying, they work extremely hard to avoid having to deal with it.
-Without this kind of problem, learning code on your own is almost impossible.

-This is why coding books and online coding tutorials never really seem to "stick" with beginners.

 Everyone I know with any interest in code has tried CodeAcademy's free online web design tutorial.
 But I can count on zero fingers the number of people who have really retained anything from it.

-CodeAcademy isn't *bad*, but it assumes you're using it as a means to an end: you already have a problem you want to solve, and you're using CodeAcademy to get there.

-Learn-to-code resources tend to follow the same order:
+Learn-to-code books and tutorials tend to follow the same order:

 1. This is how the Web works.
 - This is how you make "Hello, world!" show up on a webpage.
 - Here are 30 HTML tags to practice.
 - This is how you make "Hello, world!" look pretty.
 - Here are 30 CSS properties to practice.

+It's like learning Spanish in this order, taken from a popular Spanish textbook:

+1. Here are 30 nouns and adjectives, the days of the week, and the seasons.
-- This is how you make "Hello, world!" change colors when you click on it.
+- This is how you say, "*This* is *that*."
+- Here are 30 regular verbs to practice.
-- Here are 30 Javascript functions to practice.
+- Here are 30 irregular verbs to practice.
+- Here are 5 different tenses to practice.

+The order makes sense.
+It's very logical.
+But you won't finish the textbook knowing how to speak Spanish, and you won't finish CodeAcademy knowing how to code.

+Learning a language doesn't usually work unless you *need* it.
+The best way to learn Spanish is to be immersed in a Spanish-speaking environment where you have to speak it to get by, in which case the textbook would be useful.
+The best way to learn code is to have a pressing need for a website or script, in which case CodeAcademy would be useful.
+In both cases you have a concrete goal, and a reason to remember what you're learning beyond "because I want to."

+### The problem of no problem

+So what do you do if you have a *want* but not a *need*?

+#### 1. Create the need.

+If you want to learn web development, start by creating a creating a website for yourself, and **showing other people your website**.
+It will be ugly, and wanting to not feel embarrassed will create the *need* to learn more code to make it better.
+With this goal, following the steps in CodeAcademy may be helpful.

+#### 2. Take a class.

+A major advantage of boot camp is that there's a teacher breathing down your neck.
+You *need* to learn and produce results, or you'll feel bad.

 -----